f-str/rrun/README.md

 Every time you install a new application, you need to execute `rrun generate` to update the list of available commands.

-### i3wm
+### i3wm / sway

-Just add the following line to your i3 config file:
+Just add the following line to your config file:

 ```
 # Start rrun when pressing superkey + d